nicklascschmidt/article-mapper/README.md

 # Article Mapper
-Web application that allows users to visualize locations listed on a listicle blog post (like [this one](https://www.planetware.com/california/things-to-do-in-yosemite-national-park-us-ca-278.htm)).
+Utility web application that allows users to see a map view of locations listed in a web article (e.g. “[10 Best Hikes in Yosemite](https://www.twowanderingsoles.com/blog/best-hikes-in-yosemite-national-park)”).
 The app scans an article provided by the user and collects location data from each list item, then displays those locations to the user in a basic interactive map view.

 ## Motivation
-When planning a trip, I always come across articles like [this](https://www.thecrazytourist.com/15-best-things-to-do-in-cape-elizabeth-maine/) (...and [this](https://www.tripping.com/guides/day-hikes-in-big-sur) and also [this](https://travel.usnews.com/rankings/best-places-to-visit-in-oregon/), and so on).
-Often I would find myself typing each location into Google Maps, switching from tab to tab, forgetting where the previous one was and re-copy/pasting over and over, so I figured it'd be helpful to have an app where you can input an article's URL and see a map view of those locations together.
+When planning a trip, I always come across articles like "[15 Best Things To Do [Here]](https://www.thecrazytourist.com/15-best-things-to-do-in-cape-elizabeth-maine/)" (...or [here](https://www.tripping.com/guides/day-hikes-in-big-sur) or [here](https://travel.usnews.com/rankings/best-places-to-visit-in-oregon/), and so on).
+Often I would find myself typing each location into Google Maps, switching from tab to tab, forgetting where the previous one was and re-copy/pasting over and over, so I figured it'd be helpful to have an app where you can see a map view of those locations together.

 ## Status
 *MVP complete, continuous development*.
 The app is live ([here](https://article-mapper.herokuapp.com/map)) and functional, but there is a TODO list of features (see below) and more logic needed to accommodate for variation in article structure.